The Thirteenth Child

-The Thirteenth Child is an English-language opera in two acts, composed by Danish composer Poul Ruders in 2016, to a libretto by Ruders manager Becky Starobin and her husband, guitarist David Starobin.
+The Thirteenth Child is an English-language opera in two acts, composed by Danish composer Poul Ruders in 2016, to a libretto by Ruders's manager Becky Starobin and her husband, guitarist David Starobin.
 The opera, Ruders fifth, is inspired by the fairytale "The Twelve Brothers".

 Prior to being performed on stage, the opera was recorded for the Starobin family's Bridge Records label.

 The premiere production was commissioned by Santa Fe Opera and the Odense Symfoniorkester.